Factor013/PayBot_telegram/README.md

 ## Obs:
-The generated payment link expires in 30 minutes from the moment it is generated.
+The generated payment link expires in 30 minutes from the moment it is generated.<br>
 Do not share your bot token or Mercado-Pago credentials.